-Regarding the hockey arena, St. Thomas has pivoted from the Highland Bridge site and are looking at alternative locations.
-We haven't landed on anything specific at this time.
+Regarding the hockey arena, St. Thomas has pivoted from the Highland Bridge site and is exploring an oncampus location.

 I worked at St. Thomas for many years and live south of the CP Rail site.
 There is an existing berm with many trees.
 Would you have to remove those trees and berm?